 #Comment Ends#Comment Begins

 Strategic Point: The tax returns for the entity, be it a C Corporation, S Corporation, LLC, or Schedule C sole proprietorship, should be reviewed to determine actual expenses and income.
 Certain expenses, such as depreciation and amortization, are accounting and tax tools and are not necessarily reflective of cash flow.
-In terms of income, certain perquisites (i.e., automobile expenses) are deducted as a business expense, but may actually be includable as income for support purposes.
+In terms of income, certain perquisites (i.e., automobile expenses) are deducted as a business expense, but may be includable as income for support purposes.
 It is also possible to set up a limit to the so-called personal expenses that are passed through as business expenses, such as for entertainment and restaurant charges.

 #Comment Ends